 What is the plot of Loki?

-A brief plot description was included in the same The Hollywood Reporter article confirming Rick & Morty writer Michael Waldron would serve as Loki series creator and also write the pilot.
+A brief plot description was included in the same The Hollywood Reporter article confirming Rick & Morty writer Michael Waldron would serve as Loki series creator and write the pilot.
 The Loki plot description teases that the show will “follow Loki as the trickster and shapeshifter pops up throughout human history as [an] unlikely influencer on historical events.”

 Speaking with Business Insider in 2019, here’s what the Russo Brothers had to say about what to expect regarding Loki’s time-traveling ways.

 Joe: "Loki, when he teleports away with the Time Stone, would create his own timeline.
 It gets very complicated, but it would be impossible for [Cap] to rectify the timeline unless he found Loki.
 The minute that Loki does something as dramatic as take the Space Stone, he creates a branched reality."

 Anthony: "We're dealing with this idea of multiverses and branched realities, so there are many realities."